 “If I had to pick my one word for the response, it would be community, how we unselfishly came together to help those in deep distress by pooling our strength and sharing the work and the responsibility,” said Diana O’Neill, executive director of the Long Island Volunteer Center, a Points of Light affiliate.
 “I have never witnessed or experienced anything like it — manifestations of true camaraderie and genuine human-kindness.
 It was the greatest privilege of my life to have a front row seat at our Volunteer Recovery Center, seeing the myriad organizations easing human suffering together on such a grand scale.”

-As Texas, Florida and Puerto Rico face the aftermath of Hurricanes Harvey, Irma and Maria, Diana shares her reflections on recovery and how volunteers can help in disaster-affected areas today.
+As other communities face the aftermath of devastating storms, Diana shares her reflections on recovery and how volunteers can help in disaster-affected areas today.

 How did Superstorm Sandy impact your organization?